The capital of Texas is finally earning its grand reputation for great tacos - KESQ

 How to create your dream job

-The job of taco editor did not fall into his lap.
-Ralat said he had been freelancing with a focus on food for a long time for “anyone who’d pay me.”

-In 2015, he co-edited a taco feature for Texas Monthly.
+In 2015, Ralat co-edited a taco feature for Texas Monthly.
 He enjoyed it so much that he immediately pitched himself for a job that didn’t exist.
 And he was turned down.
 Repeatedly.
-But Ralat didn’t give up on selling the magazine on the idea.
+But Ralat didn’t give up.

 “After multiple freelance assignments for the magazine, I got the job. … It was a four-year argument.”